Oucru-Innovations/vital-DSP/README.md

 ```
 This method ensures that you are using the most up-to-date codebase from the repository.

+## Applications in Healthcare
+vitalDSP can be applied across various healthcare use cases:
+- **Remote Patient Monitoring**: Analyze ECG and PPG signals for real-time insights into patient health.
+- **Stress and Anxiety Detection**: Monitor heart rate variability to assess stress levels.
+- **Sleep Apnea Detection**: Use respiratory signals to identify breathing irregularities during sleep.

 ## Usage
 Please read the [instruction in the documentation](https://vital-DSP.readthedocs.io/en/latest/?badge=latest) for detailed usage examples and module descriptions.